zachlevy/learning-react/README.md

 Challenges are displayed to the user as part of a Course.
 The `Course flow` determines what order the user sees the challenges in.
 At the end of the challenges in the Course flow, a user has completed the course.

+#### Challenge Types
 * Content may be watching a YouTube video, reading Wikipedia, etc.
 * Assessment may be being asked a short answer question, or multiple choice.
 * Challenges may also be used as introduction or ending slides.

+#### Adding a Challenge Type
+When adding a challenge type on the `learning-api`, you'll need to add a corresponding Challenge Component in `src/Containers/Challenge/Components`.
+Make sure also to add the machine name to `src/Containers/Challenge/Components/index.js`.
+This helps load the right component based on the machine name in `learning-api`.

 ### Profile
 Profile is used to store any information related to the user beyond authentication.